 SRP follows authoritative guidance which requires an entity to evaluate subsequent events through the date that the financial statements are either issued or available to be issued.
-Subsequent events for SRP have been evaluated through July 8, 2022, which is the date that the financial statements were issued.
+Subsequent events for SRP have been evaluated through June 30, 2023, which is the date that the financial statements were issued.
+See Note [16], SUBSEQUENT EVENTS for additional discussion of subsequent events.